cfengine/documentation/guide/installation/installation-enterprise-free-aws-rhel/putty-quick-start-guide.markdown

 securely.
 This is true whether the CFEngine system is run on a cloud platform, like Amazon Web Services and many others—or on a private network.

-That is where PuTTY comes into the picture, since it uses  SSHo protocol for connecting a client to a server.
+That is where PuTTY comes into the picture, since it uses  SSH protocol for connecting a client to a server.

 The PuTTY software consists of two separate programs: